 Clean and plentiful water is important to our families, our environment, our economy and our quality of life.

 Did you know that animal waste from pets can pollute our waters?
 When left on the ground, pet waste is washed by rain and melting snow and ice into storm drains that carry it to our rivers, lakes, the ocean and drinking water.

-concentration of nutrients as well as bacteria and disease-causing microorganisms
+high concentration of nutrients as well as bacteria and

 that can cause problems.

 Pet owners or anyone who takes your pet for walks must properly dispose of the waste by picking it up, wrapping it and either placing it in the trash or flushing it unwrapped down the toilet.